whyboris/utilitarianism.net/content/glossary.md

 _→ Main article:_ [_Objective list theories of well-being_](/theories-of-wellbeing#objective-list-theories)

-Objective list theories propose a list of items that constitute wellbeing.
+Objective list theories propose a list of items that constitute well-being.
 This list can include conscious experiences or satisfied preferences, but it rarely stops there; ethicists commonly argue that the objective list includes art, knowledge, love, friendship, and more.

-The main alternatives to objective list theories include [_hedonism_](/theories-of-wellbeing#hedonism), the view that wellbeing consists in, and only in, the balance of positive over negative conscious experiences, and [_desire theories_](/theories-of-wellbeing#desire-theories), according to which only the satisfaction of desires or preferences matters for an individual’s wellbeing.
+The main alternatives to objective list theories include [_hedonism_](/theories-of-wellbeing#hedonism), the view that well-being consists in, and only in, the balance of positive over negative conscious experiences, and [_desire theories_](/theories-of-wellbeing#desire-theories), according to which only the satisfaction of desires or preferences matters for an individual’s well-being.

 </details>